harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 * If the deployment fails on the very first execution, then Harness will apply the `--uninstall` flag itself.
 You can see this in the logs under `Wait For Steady State`.
 * If you want to pass in some command flags when Harness performs the `--uninstall`, enter uninstall in **Manifest Details** and enter in the relevant command flags.

-#### Authenticating with Google Cloud with Helm OCI Connector
+#### Authentication for Google Cloud with Helm OCI connector

- In order to authenticate with GCP properly with the Helm OCI Connector, you will need to provide a username and password.
+ To connect Harness using GCP with a Helm OCI connector, you must provide the username and password to your Google service account.

- **Username**: This will be a _json_key or _json_key_base64 (json_key_base64 is preferable to use and encode your google service account file to base64)
+ **Username**: A _json_key or _json_key_base64.
+We recommend that you use the json_key_base64 to encode your Google service account file to base64.

- **Password**: This will be Google service account file content
+ **Password**: Your Google service account file content.